arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 - [Arduino PLC IDE Tools](https://www.arduino.cc/en/software#arduino-plc-ide)
 - If you have an Opta™, you do not need any license key to activate your product.
 Go to section __License Activation With Pre-Licensed Products (Opta™)__ to know more.
 - The [Arduino Cloud](https://cloud.arduino.cc/) will be required to perform remote actuation and status monitoring via Wi-Fi® connectivity using the sketch provided in the following section.
 In case you do not have an account, you can create one for free inside the [cloud.arduino.cc](https://cloud.arduino.cc/home/?get-started=true).
+- To ensure optimal Wi-Fi® connectivity on Opta™, please use the `WiFiFirmwareUpdater` to update with the latest network firmware version.
+This can be done by going `Examples -> STM32H747_System -> WiFiFirmwareUpdater` on Arduino IDE 2.
+Additionally, please ensure that you have the latest __Arduino Mbed OS Opta Boards__ version.
 - [PLC IDE & Arduino IoT Cloud integration example project](assets/Opta_PLCIDE_Cloud.zip) file compatible with Opta™

-***The present tutorial requires the latest versions of the PLC IDE & PLC IDE Tools ( >= v 1.4.0 ).
+***The present tutorial requires the latest versions of the PLC IDE & PLC IDE Tools ( >= v 1.0.4 ).
 You can get the latest versions [here](https://www.arduino.cc/en/software#arduino-plc-ide) for the latest PLC IDE and its tools.
 If it is your first time using the Arduino PLC IDE, we highly recommend you to begin with [Arduino® PLC IDE Setup & Device License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license).***

 ## PLC IDE & Arduino IoT Cloud Integration